rackerlabs/rackspace-how-to/content/cloud-servers/checking-linux-file-permissions-with-ls.md

 The `-h` option changes the way file sizes are displayed.
 Instead of displaying file sizes in raw bytes, `-h` displays them in the human-readable format of kilobytes, megabytes, and so on.
-Other linux tools such as df also support this flag with `df -h` to show current disk usage in a easier to read format.
+Other linux tools such as df also support this flag.
+The command `df -h` shows current disk usage in a easier to read format.

-#### ls -l

-To get more information about the files in a directory, use the `-l` option with ls.
-The following example shows a result of using the `-l`
-option:

-    $ ls -l /etc
-    total 492
-    -rw-r--r-- 1 root root  4468 Nov 19  2009 DIR_COLORS
-    -rw-r--r-- 1 root root    10 Jun 30 03:29 adjtime
-    drwxr-xr-x 4 root root  4096 Jun 30 03:44 apache2
-    drwxr-xr-x 2 root root  4096 Nov 19  2009 bash
-    drwxr-xr-x 3 root root  4096 Nov 19  2009 ca-certificates
-    -rw-r--r-- 1 root root  5955 Nov 19  2009 ca-certificates.conf
-    drwxr-xr-x 2 root root  4096 Jul  5 20:37 conf.d
-    drwxr-xr-x 2 root root  4096 Dec  3  2009 cron.d
-    drwxr-x--- 2 root root  4096 Dec  3  2009 cron.daily
-    -rw-r--r-- 1 root root   220 Dec  3  2009 cron.deny
-    drwxr-x--- 2 root root  4096 Dec  3  2009 cron.hourly
-    drwxr-x--- 2 root root  4096 Dec  3  2009 cron.monthly
-    drwxr-x--- 2 root root  4096 Dec  3  2009 cron.weekly
-    -rw-r--r-- 1 root root   611 Dec  3  2009 crontab
-    ...

-The files names are on the far right side of each line, and the file details precede the names.
-The details you need to know in order to check permission are the series of letters and dashes on the far left of each line and the columns that have root in them.
-The rest of this article explains how to interpret and use these details.

-However, before going into those details, you should know about one other option that can be used with `ls` to return a comprehensive list of files, `-a`.

 #### ls -a

-When you use the `ls` command, if you want to see any files whose names start with a period, you must use the `-a` option.
+If you want to display hidden files, whose names start with a period, using the `ls` command, you must use the `-a` option.
 For example, if you use only `ls` to look at a directory listing for root's home directory on a clean Linux installation, no files are returned: